Publications

 PAPERS IN CONFERENCE PROCEEDINGS (SELECTED)

 Jarvis, D. H., Cantalini-Williams, M. T., & Black, G. L. (2018, May).
-Education for Innovation (E4I): A national initiative promoting innovation in Canadian schools, Athens: Athens Institute for Education and Research Conference Paper Series, No: EDU2018-2489.
+Education for Innovation (E4I): A national initiative promoting innovation in Canadian schools.
+Athens Institute for Education and Research Conference Paper Series, No: EDU2018-2489, Athens, Greece.

 Jarvis, D. H., Lavicza, Z., & Buteau, C. (2013).
 Computer Algebra System (CAS) usage and sustainability in university mathematics instruction: Findings from an international study.
 In proceedings of the 12th International Congress on Mathematical Education (ICME-12): Topic Study Group 18: Analysis of Uses of Technology in the Teaching of Mathematics, July 2012, Seoul, South Korea.